In this section you will find useful information to support you as a parent or carer of a child aged 0-1 years old.

 For those looking for a trusted, evidence-based pregnancy app, the Baby Buddy App is free to download.
 It has tools to help parents in their transition to parenthood and can help develop knowledge and confidence.

 Babies Cry You Can Cope.
 During this challenging time, stress levels at home may be increased.
-ICON provide guidance for coping when your baby is crying.
-Check out this quick guide to help parents or visit the website for more information.
+ICON provide guidance for coping when your baby is crying, visit the website for more information.

 Nutrition and staying healthy